OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

 PCI Passthrough
 ===============

-It is possible to discover PCI devices in the Hosts and assign them to Virtual Machines for the KVM hypervisor.
+It is possible to discover PCI devices in the Hosts and directly assign them to Virtual Machines oin the KVM hypervisor.

 The setup and environment information is taken from `here <https://stewartadam.io/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.
 You can safely ignore all the VGA related sections, for PCI devices that are not graphic cards, or if you don't want to output video signal from them.